sindresorhus/execa/docs/scripts.md

 zx includes many builtin utilities: `fetch()`, `question()`, `sleep()`, `stdin()`, `retry()`, `spinner()`, `chalk`, `fs-extra`, `os`, `path`, `globby`, `yaml`, `minimist`, `which`, Markdown scripts, remote scripts.

 Execa does not include [any utility](#builtin-utilities): it focuses on being small and modular instead.
-Any Node module can be used in your scripts.
+Any Node.js package can be used in your scripts.

 ### Performance